recyclarr/recyclarr/README.md

 **Sonarr**:

-- Sync Release Profiles from the guide.
+- Sync Release Profiles from the guide to Sonarr v3.
+- Supports Sonarr v4 Custom Formats.
 - Sync Quality Definitions (sizes) from the guide.
 - Add Tags to Release Profiles.
 - Assign scores from the guide to quality profiles.